agentmodels/agentmodels.org/chapters/04-mdp.md

 var startState = 0;
 var totalTime = 4;
+// agent's move '1' means 'right'
-viz.print(agent(startState, totalTime));
+sample(agent(startState, totalTime));

-// TODO: could try a gridworld here for line environment. could just make a gridworld
-// of form [.... -1,0,1,2,3,4 ...]. no terminal states and only state 3 has utility 1 (rest
-// zero).

 ~~~~

-This code computes the agent's initial action, where the agent starts at `state=0` and assumes four actions will be taken total.
-To simulate the agent's entire trajectory, we add a third function `simulate`, which updates and stores the world state given the agent's action.
+This code computes the agent's initial action, given that the agent will get to make four actions total.
+To simulate the agent's entire trajectory, we add a third function `simulate`, which updates and stores the world-state in response to the agent's actions.

 ~~~~
 var transition = function(state, action){